keichi/hpcmaspa17-pfanalyzer/src/3_proposal.md

 \end{figure*}

 <!-- PERUSEの紹介 -->
-To accurately capture underlying point-to-point communication of collective communication, we utilize the MPI Performance Examination and Revealing Unexposed State Extension (PERUSE)\ [@Jones2006].
+To accurately capture the underlying point-to-point communication of collective communication, we develop a profiler by utilizing the MPI Performance Examination and Revealing Unexposed State Extension (PERUSE)\ [@Jones2006].
 PERUSE was designed to provide internal information of the MPI implementation that were not exposed through PMPI to applications and performance analysis tools.
-By using PERUSE, application or performance analysis tools register callback functions for each event that they are interested in.
+By using PERUSE, application or performance analysis tools register callback functions for each event of interest.
 After that, the registered callback function is called each time when the associated event occurs.

 <!-- プロファイラの動作説明 (PERUSE関係)-->
 Figure\ \ref{fig:profiler-block} illustrates how our profiler, MPI library and